antonioscalaunina/pyANTI-FASc/README.md

    This module computes a set of possible rupture geometry on the selected fault mesh.
 It has two different use mode:

-   - Hazard: it computes a large set of possible different rupture areas in all the prescribed magnitude bins to cover in a homogeneous way the whole provided meshed zone
+   - **Hazard**: it computes a large set of possible different rupture areas in all the prescribed magnitude bins to cover in a homogeneous way the whole provided meshed zone

-   - PTF: it computes all the scenarios “compatible” with estimation and uncertainty of magnitude and location for a given earthquake
+   - **PTF**: it computes all the scenarios “compatible” with estimation and uncertainty of magnitude and location for a given earthquake

-3 - k223d k-square slip distributions to 3D fault planes (Herrero & Murphy 2018, GJI - *https://github.com/s-murfy/k223d*):
+3 - **k223d:** k-square slip distributions to 3D fault planes (Herrero & Murphy 2018, GJI - *https://github.com/s-murfy/k223d*):

    - A refined computation of inter-distance between nodes to be used in k-square slip distribution computation.
 It is based on the lateration algorithm presented in Herrero & Murphy (2018, GJI)

    - Computation of ensembles of stochastic k-square slip distributions for all the previously selected areas also accounting for other conditions (e.g. homogeneous or variable rigidity, surface slip amplification, variable stress-drop etc.)

-**More details about the k223d module and its original sources can be found in the file *src/k223d/README.md* (*https://github.com/antonioscalaunina/ANTI-FASc/blob/main/src/k223d/README.md*).
-The use of this module is shown in the examples in the main folder**.
+**IMPORTANT:** More details about the k223d module and its original sources can be found in the repository of ANTI-FASc at the following link *https://github.com/antonioscalaunina/ANTI-FASc/blob/main/src/k223d/README.md*.
+The use of this module is shown in the examples in the main folder.

- More details in the examples.

-Along with the codes it has been provided a large dataset of precomputed meshes in the folder *utils/sz_slabs*.
-These meshes has been computed either from the geometrical modelling provided by the project Slab 2.0 (see available geometry at the web-page https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467) or from the modelling proposed by the Geoscience Australia (available at: *https://github.com/GeoscienceAustralia/ptha*).
-The Mediterranean slab models are the same used in the framework of TSUMAPS-NEAM project (see *http://www.tsumaps-neam.eu/*, see also Maesano et al. 2017, Basili et al. 2021)
+Below are the instructions for installing the software dependencies.
+Please refer to the examples and the wiki documentation for further details regarding the code functionality, the configuration of input files and the database of precomputed mesh discretizations

 ACKNOWLEDGEMENTS